It’s Time for Asset-Centric Field Service Management

 Daniel Brabec, Senior Director of Global Customer Transformation at ServiceMax: With a broad base of experience in ROI realization, consulting, training, and negotiation, Daniel brings a unique background to his role at ServiceMax.
 He has spent several years working in service technology, providing oversight to enterprise implementations of service management systems, and creating and delivering the training necessary for companies to change the way they manage global service organizations in North America, Europe, India, the Middle East and Asia.

-Matt McCallum, Senior Director of Sales at Diabsolut: Matt is an experienced sales leader focussed on delivering outstanding customer outcomes.
+Matt McCallum, Senior Director of Sales at Diabsolut: Matt is an experienced sales leader focused on delivering outstanding customer outcomes.
 As a veteran of the technology channel, he has led product & service sales teams and has been responsible for managing relationships with market leaders.
 As Senior Director of Sales, Matt continuously brings leadership, strategy, and process improvements to Diabsolut and serves as a trusted customer advocate & executive sponsor.